Author Archives: Tim Keller

-To furnish our hearts with more of that assurance is the ultimate purpose of the Institutes, and I can say, personally, that it is fulfilling its purpose in me this year.
+To furnish our hearts with more assurance of God’s love is the ultimate purpose of the Institutes.

 Catechism teaches a lost art—the art of meditation and slow reflection.